diaevd/psdparse/README.txt

 * To process 'extra data', which is generally layer types supported by Photoshop 4.0 and later, as well as objects such as patterns and annotations, use the option --extra.
+* To process 'image resources' (metadata), use the option --resources.
 * Normally, RGB images (and grey scale+alpha images) are written as composite PNG with channels combined in one file.
 To write individual PNG files for each channel, regardless of mode, use the --split option.

 LICENSE